Bright-Shard/nixrs/planning.md

 Basically CLI improvements, supporting dependencies, workspaces, and more compilation options

--[ ] Command for running binary crates
--[ ] Command for building & running a test harness
--[ ] Code dependencies
+-[ ] Dependencies
 	- There will be multiple types of dependencies nixrs needs to handle.
 	-[ ] Rust dependencies
 		- Need to build dependency tree, then go through and make a flat list of dependencies with unified features and versions -[ ] Need to allow downloading from common sources:
 			-[ ] crates.io @ Rust version requirement
-			-[x] Allow arbitrary dependencies in the Nix store -[ ] Determine if dependency is based in Cargo or nixrs -[ ] For nixrs dependencies, recursively add sub-dependencies to dependency tree -[ ] Cyclical dependency detection: If current crate is already in the dependency tree, in one straight branch to the root of the tree, error
+			-[x] Allow arbitrary dependencies in the Nix store -[x] Determine if dependency is based in Cargo or nixrs -[ ] For nixrs dependencies, recursively add sub-dependencies to dependency tree -[ ] Cyclical dependency detection: If current crate is already in the dependency tree, in one straight branch to the root of the tree, error
 		-[ ] Flatten dependency tree into dependency list